This Open Meeting is Part of the Northern Aphelion

 Planning to Attend the Open Meeting?
-If possible, please let us know you are going to attend our Open Meeting by the Tuesday evening before the event by sending an email to: email@example.com (Sue Jones).
+If possible, please let us know you are going to attend our Open Meeting by the Wednesday evening before the event by sending an email to: email@example.com (Sue Jones).
 This helps us with catering and race organisation.
 However, entries are open on the day, without any forward notice.

 Race Format and Times: 3 scheduled races of approx. 1 hour duration with one discard only if all 3 races are sailed.
 First Race: scheduled to start at 11am.
 No warning signal will be given on the day after 3:40pm.

 Sailing Area and Landing Stages: The event is to be sailed on the River Trent.
 There are good landing stage / slipway facilities at the club.

 Early Season.
 With care it is normally possible to launch and land boats (including all slipway use) without any stepping into the water.
 Please ensure you dress appropriately for the conditions.
 The club has no formal winter /spring season wetsuit / drysuit rules.